trentbuck/games/cdda-notes.rst

 Vehicles & bionics & mutations are ignored for now.
 Initial focus is on getting a handle on armour, storage, and summer/winterweight layering.

+• **FAVOURITE** your great gear, and turn on autonotes, so if you accidentally drop it, you can fucking find it again.

 :Melee: RM42_ w/ Eskrima_ or `Krav Maga`_.

    Always want a knife regardless, for cutting_ and butchering_.